Q &A with Drew Sidora…

 Funny moments happened like improvising.
 We improved 70% of the movie.
 They taught us how to go with the moment.
 The element that made the film was all improvised.

 I was nervous!
-Every day, I was just terrified of not being funny enough because they are great at what they do and I look up to them.
+Every day, I was just terrified of not being funny enough because they are great at what they do, and I look up to them.
 Martin was soft-spoken and down to earth.
 He was very humble and made me feel comfortable.
 He made sure his craft was the best at all times.
-I appreciated him and he’s like a big brother to me….
-He left me like 7 pairs of jeans on the last day because he knew I liked them.
-I work with him now and keep in close in contact with him and he still gives me great advice to this day.
+I appreciated him, and he’s like a big brother to me….
+He left me seven pairs of jeans on the last day because he knew I liked them.
+I work with him now and keep in close in contact with him, and he still gives me great advice to this day.

-My mom and sister were on set during that scene trying to put altoids in his mouth because he’d play jokes.
-We do our jobs to the best of abilities so it looked real for the show.
+My mom and sister came to the set during that scene trying to put Altoids in his mouth because he’d play jokes.
+We do our jobs to the best of abilities, so it looked real for the show.

 I definitely wouldn’t do anything differently.
 That show gave me an opportunity to brand my name and get it out there.
-The creators of the show, actually knew me since I was a little girl.
+The creators of the show knew me since I was a little girl.
 They wrote me in after the girlfriends TV show.
-We created and developed that role together and we both felt it necessary to be real, because people loved the show’s realness and authenticity.
+We created and developed that role together, and we both felt it necessary to be real, because people loved the show’s realness and authenticity.

-Also, a lot of women have had situations where they’ve been lied to and cheated on.
-The role was a real role, the character wanted a guy who said he was available when he really wasn’t, so it was tough for her.
+Also, a lot of women have had situations where they’ve been lied to and their spouse or significant other cheated.
+The role was a real role; the character wanted a guy who said he was available when he really wasn’t, so it was tough for her.

-In real life, if you find out that guy went back to an ex, you’d be so hurt.
-To play characters like that you have get angry and it was important to show the emotion within the character.
+In real life, if you find out that the guy went back to an ex, you’d be so hurt.
+To play characters like that you have to get angry, and it was important to show the emotion within the character.

 That particular part of the show put the center on truth and honesty in relationships.
-I think it was perfect and it had enough real content.
-I was so thankful for Mara Brock Akil and Salim Akil giving me an once in a lifetime opportunity to be on the show.
+I think it was perfect, and it had enough real content.
+I was so thankful to Mara Brock Akil and Salim Akil for giving me a once in a lifetime opportunity to be on the show.

 Now, you’ve worked with Vivica A Fox and Brian White in the movie Motives, what was it like being a part of the cast?
 What is your overall impression of Brian White?

-You’ve said your inspiration as a singer are Aailyah (my baby) Anita Baker and the infamous and all talented Prince.
-However, when you create music, what inspiration (i.e. real life experiences) do you draw from?
+You’ve said your inspiration as a singer are Aaliyah (“My Baby), Anita Baker and the famous and all talented Prince.
+However, when you create music, what inspiration (i.e. real life experiences) do you draw?

 You released a single titled “For The Love” on Slip-N-Slide Records, why Slip-N-Slide?

-The Reason why I signed with them is because the owner Ted Lucas wanted to expand the label.
-They’ve been really successful in music and it was a great fit.
-They wanted to expand to r&b and pop and I was the first female and blueprint for that company and they were really ready to put the house behind me.
-They were going to push me as the new artist and I was excited about it.
+The reason I signed with them is because the owner Ted Lucas wanted to expand the label.
+They’ve been really successful in the music business, and it was a great fit.
+They wanted to expand to r&b and pop, and I was the first female and blueprint for that company, and they were really ready to put the house behind me.
+They were going to push me as a new artist, and I was excited about it.
 They allowed me to control my career.

 Turning a new page, you’ve started your own label called Nub 9.
 What’s the story behind the name and what type of artists will you sign to the label?

-“I’m Looking to work with other artist from Chicago and new raw talent for the future.”
+“I’m Looking to work with other artists from Chicago and new raw talent for the future.”

 If you could leave a legacy in music and film, what would that be and why?